Naflows/naflows-auth/README.md

 Disabling security tunnels puts the whole system at risk, as it allows unauthenticated access to the service.
 This should only be done in a controlled environment for testing purposes.
 Only administrators should have access to the `.env` file, and it should be protected with appropriate permissions.

+## Project Assets
+The global project assets (schemas, notes, todos, etc) are currently not available, but will be scanned and hosted in the future.
+For now, you can ask for project management details from the NAFLOWS team.

 ## Production Notice
 See the following file before production deployment:
 * [`./mongo-init/init.js`](./mongo-init/init.js) - Contains dummy data that can cause security issues if not removed or modified before going live.
 * [`./.env`](./.env) - Contains sensitive environment variables that should be configured correctly for production use.
-* [`./TODO.TODO](./TODO.TODO) - Contains a list of tasks that need to be completed before production deployment.
+* [`./TODO.TODO`](./TODO.TODO) - Contains a list of tasks that need to be completed before production deployment.